akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Journal failures

-If an exception is thrown from the journal when persisting an event it is wrapped in a `PersistFailedException` that can be matched against in a supervision strategy.
-It is recommended to use a back off strategy to give the journal time to recover.
+By default a `PersistentBehavior` will stop if an exception is thrown from the journal.
+It is possible to override this with any `BackoffSupervisorStrategy`.
+It is not possible to use the normal supervision wrapping for this as it isn't valid to `resume` a behavior on a journal failure as it is not known if the event was persisted.

 Scala